tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

 is used:

-1. If the connection-address field value of the ICE candidate does not end with ".encrypted" or contains more than one ".", then process the candidate as defined in {{RFC8445}} or {{MdnsCandidate}}.
+1. If the connection-address field value of the ICE candidate does not end with ".encrypted", then process the candidate as defined in {{RFC8445}} or
+   {{MdnsCandidate}}.

 2. If the ICE agent has no PSK cipher suite for encrypted candidates, proceed to step 5.

+3. Decrypt the address as follows.
-3. Let *AuthenticateAndDecrypt(ciphertext_and_mac, ciphersuite, key)* be an operation using the given cipher suite to authenticate and decrypt a given ciphertext with MAC, and returns the decrypted value upon success, or an fail-to-decrypt (FTD) error otherwise.
-Let *encrypted_address* be the value of the connection-address field after removing the trailing ".encrypted".
-Upon success, let *decrypted_address* be given by AuthenticateAndDecrypte(encrypted_address).
-If decrypted_address does not represent a valid IPv6 address or an embedded IPv4 address, proceed to step 5.
+   1. Let *AuthenticateAndDecrypt(ciphertext_and_mac, ciphersuite, key)* be an operation using the given cipher suite to authenticate and decrypt a given ciphertext with MAC, and returns the decrypted value upon success, or an fail-to-decrypt (FTD) error otherwise.
+   2. Let *encoded_encrypted_address* be the value of the connection-address field after removing the trailing *.encrypted*, and let *encrypted_address* be the string after removing all "." in *encoded_encrypted_address*.
+   3. Upon success, let *decrypted_address* be given by *AuthenticateAndDecrypte(encrypted_address)*.
+If *decrypted_address* does
+      not represent a valid IPv6 address or an embedded IPv4 address, proceed to step 5.
-   Convert decrypted_address to an IPv4 address if it is embedded.
+   4. Convert *decrypted_address* to an IPv4 address if it is embedded.

 4. Replace the connection-address field of the ICE candidate with *decrypted_address*, skip the rest steps and continue processing of the